Fellowships

 Background:

-There are currently very few post-graduate education options available to Advanced Practice Nurses (APNs) or Nurse Practitioners (NPs) who opt to work in a specialty field, such as Developmental-Behavioral Pediatrics (DBP).
-As such, we are proposing the creation of a Developmental Behavioral Pediatric APN (DBP-APN) Fellowship program at CSH to prepare future APNs in this field.
+There are currently very few post-graduate education options available to Advanced Practice Nurses (APNs) or Nurse Practitioners (NPs) who opt to work in a specialty field, such as Developmental-Behavioral Pediatrics (DBP) and Pediatric Physical Medicine and Rehabilitation(Physiatry).
+As such, we have offered APN fellowships in these subspecialties since 2017.
+In 2025, our programs were awarded National Accreditation with Distinction by the Advanced Practice Provider Fellowship Accreditation-American Nurses Credentialing Center.

 Overview:

-The Developmental Behavioral APN Fellowship is an intensive 12 month program designed to provide advanced didactic education with focused clinical experience to prepare APNs to provide optimal care to children with developmental needs.
-The APN Fellowship Program is integrated with the ACGME Fellowship program in Behavioral Pediatrics at CSH so that APN fellows will receive comparable training and experiences in the first year.
-The goal of the program is to provide APNs with depth, breadth, volume and intensity of clinical training to independently manage children with special health care needs.
-Graduates of this APN fellowship will receive a certificate of completion from CSH as well as completion from Ohio State University for the online portion of the KYSS mental health fellowship.
+The Developmental Behavioral APN Fellowship is an intensive 12-month program designed to provide advanced didactic education with focused clinical experience to prepare APNs to provide optimal care to children with developmental needs.
+The APN Fellowship Program is integrated with the ACGME Fellowship program in Developmental-Behavioral Pediatrics at CSH so that APN fellows will receive comparable training and experiences in the first year.
+The goal of the program is to provide APNs with depth, breadth, volume, and intensity of clinical training to independently manage children with special health care needs.
+Fellows also complete the LEND (Leadership Education in Neurodevelopmental Disabilities) Fellowship at the Boggs Center on Disability and Human Developmental at Rutgers University.
+Graduates of this APN fellowship will receive a certificate of completion from CSH.
+Fellows are also required to complete the KySS Online Child and Adolescent Mental Health Fellowship from Ohio State University.

 Purpose:

-The DBP-APN Fellowship program will provide the trainee with varied clinical and educational opportunities to prepare them for autonomous practice at CSH.
+The DBP-APN Fellowship program will provide the trainee with varied clinical, research and educational opportunities to prepare them for autonomous practice at CSH.
 The fellow will be provided opportunities for the following during their fellowship:

-• Understand the complex developmental processes of infants, children, adolescents and young adults, in the context of their families and communities;
+• Education on the complex developmental processes of infants, children, adolescents and young adults, in the context of their families and communities.

-• Understand the biological, psychological, and social influences on development in the emotional, social, motor, language, and cognitive domains;
+• Education on the biological, psychological, and social influences on development in the emotional, social, motor, language, and cognitive domains.

-• Understand the mechanisms for primary and secondary prevention of disorders in behavior and development;
+• Education on the mechanisms for primary and secondary prevention of disorders in behavior and development;

 Team members:

-Oversight of the program will be by the Director, APN in conjunction with the Chief Medical Officer and the Section Chief for Neurodevelopmental Pediatrics.
+Oversight of the program will be by the Program Coordinator of the APN Fellowships, in conjunction with the Chief Medical Officer and the Section Chief for Neurodevelopmental Pediatrics.
 The primary preceptor will be an interested and willing physician who has completed a GME developmental behavior pediatric training program in addition to a senior APN for APN role development.

-The program will support one APN per year and be 1 year in length.
+The program will support one APN per year and be one year in length.

 Application process: